aredier/chariots/docs/tutorials/iris.rst

 Data Ops
 ^^^^^^^^

-First we will need an op that downloads the dataset:
+First we will need an op that downloads the dataset, so in `iris/ops/data_ops/download_iris.py`

 .. doctest::